Close search

 Baldwin Wallace's psychology major combines rigorous coursework with extensive research and community engagement opportunities.
 You'll explore the broad areas of human development, experimental psychology, applied psychology and human relations.
 Through elective courses, you will then personalize your major to align with your career interests.

-• photo of a psychology student presenting research at a professional conference
+• psychology student presenting at conference

 In-Demand Career Field